 - cashing of cheques; and

 - coin availability.

 - inducements and loyalty programs; and

-In accordance with Section 47 of the Act, the holder of a gaming machine licence must not contravene or rail to comply with a mandatory provision of the advertising code of practice or the responsible gambling code of practice.
+In accordance with Section 47 of the Act, the holder of a gaming licence must not contravene or fail to comply with a mandatory provision of the advertising code of practice or the responsible gambling code of practice.
 Penalties apply.